emkling/Delivery-Routing-Application/README.md

 This program was designed to solve a variation of the traveling salesman problem.
 It finds an optimal route for a package delivery service through the implementation of a greedy algorithm.
 Time is simulated to track the status of packages and record the progress of trucks throughout the simulated day.
 A user interface offers options for viewing various reports pertaining to the deliveries.

 ## Scenario Problem
-A parcel delivery service needs to determine an efficient route and delivery distribution for their local deliveries because packages are not currently being consistently delivered by their promised deadline.
+A parcel delivery service needs to determine an efficient route and delivery distribution for their local deliveries.
 The delivery route has three trucks, two drivers, and an average of 40 packages to deliver each day.
 Each package has specific criteria and delivery requirements.

 Draft a solution where all 40 packages will be delivered on time while meeting each package’s requirements and keeping the combined total distance traveled under 140 miles for both trucks.
 Distances to each location are given in the attached "DistanceData,csv” and addresses are provided in the "AddressData.csv."
 One should be able to see, at assigned points, the progress of each truck and its packages by any of the variables listed in the "PackageDataInputs,” including what has been delivered and at what time the delivery occurred.